rapid7/metasploit-framework/Meterpreter-Debugging-Meterpreter-Sessions.md

 The following options can be specified when generating Meterpreter payloads:

 - `MeterpreterDebugBuild` - When set to `true`, the generated Meterpreter payload will have additional logging present
 - `MeterpreterDebugLogging` - Configure the logging mode.
 This currently only allows writing to a file on the remote host.
 Requires `MeterpreterDebugBuild` to be set to true.
-Example value: `setg rpath:/tmp/meterpreter_log.txt`
+Example value: `setg MeterpreterDebugLogging rpath:/tmp/meterpreter_log.txt`
 - `MeterpreterTryToFork` - When set to `true` the Meterpreter payload will try to fork from the currently running process.
 Setting to `false` is useful to see any `stdout` logging that occurs

 The debug build will have additional log statements, which can be easily detected.
 These debug builds are useful for scenarios where A/V is not running, in local labs for learning purposes, or raising Metasploit issue reports etc.